 Check in with local bait shops to learn what’s biting where and for information on fishing restrictions.
 At Big Hickory Fishing Nook on Bonita Beach, they’ll hook you up with bait, fishing charters, a spot on the dock – even a marina-side lunch.
 The Bait Box on Sanibel Island hosts a Cast Net Rodeo every November.
 For information on fly fishing or to inquire about a fly fishing guide, check out Norm Zeigler's Fly Shop.
 At historic Whidden’s Marina in Boca Grande, a maritime museum takes you into the past.
 Another favorite bait shop: D&D Matlacha Bait & Tackle in Matlacha.
 Make sure to check out Estero River Outfitters for Back bay and fly fishing, customized trips, nature tours, canoeing, kayaking and water sports!

 The Fort Myers Sanibel Area is a natural for boating enthusiasts, with protected waterways, miles of navigable channels and numerous full-service marinas.
-Download the Lee County Boater's Guide
+Click here for more information!

 Our Pinterest Board